Fonkoze: Resolving the Financing Dilemma

 While the organization had come a long way, it seemed Fonkoze's dream of sustainability (at least for its financial services work) was always just out of reach.
 There was simply not enough capital to reach the scale that would be necessary to make the institution profitable.
 With a network of 15 branches, Fonkoze's capacity clearly outstripped its capital base—and its capital base consisted of 100% debt.
 Another financing strategy would have to be devised.

-Other foundations and micro-credit institutions throughout the developing world dealt with the same dilemma as Fonkoze.
-Prodem in Brazil, the Grameen Bank in Bangladesh, and CARD in the Philippines all made the transition to full-fledged micro-credit commercial banks, yet had begun as foundations or not-for-profits in their respective countries.
+Other foundations and microcredit institutions throughout the developing world dealt with the same dilemma as Fonkoze.
+Prodem in Brazil, the Grameen Bank in Bangladesh, and CARD in the Philippines all made the transition to full-fledged microcredit commercial banks, yet had begun as foundations or not-for-profits in their respective countries.
 As Fonkoze began to study their model of development, they discovered that in each case, the organization was driven by the same challenges of sustainability, scale, and capital.

 It was at this time that Gordon McCormick, a Fonkoze USA major donor and Wall Street investment banker, became an active part of the team to shape Fonkoze's future.
 He and Anne both believed that private capital could be accessed to tackle the problem of poverty in Haiti.
 Together, they set about to do just that by actively visualizing what it would take to create a solid financial base from which the institution could grow.
 One thing was evident — Fonkoze was having no trouble mobilizing savings in the communities in which it was operating.
 Every year, since 1996, the volume of savings had more than doubled.
 By the end of the year 2000 it stood at almost US$2 million.
 With a commercial bank license, Fonkoze would be able to access those deposits for lending.
 If they could add to that another $2-$3 million in capital from abroad, Fonkoze would have a stable base from which to reach scale.